matthiaszeller/linalg-sylvester/README.md

 ## Quick test

-Run the `script.py` file to perform a quick test of the solver:
+Run the `script.py` file to perform a quick test of the solver, and show the timings of the three phases of Bartel-Stewart for `rtrgsyl` (with scipy's solver) vs a linear system solver:

 ```shell
 python3 script.py
 ```

 ## Project structure